Why Be a Grateful Marketer

 Gratitude is one of my favorite things.
 I always love Thanksgiving.
 It’s my favorite holiday because it’s all about getting together for some food, drinks, and spending time with the people you love and being grateful for what you have.
 Although I’m not opting into the Facebook posts where you list what you are grateful for, I try to share my gratitude regularly.
 I write handwritten thank you notes.
 I tell people when they made a difference in my day.
 When given the opportunity, I refer my friends and colleagues to products and services that have made my life better.

-In the business world we hear a lot of clichés that focus on aggression.
-We have to dominate competition.
+In the business world, we hear a lot of clichés that focus on aggression.
+We have to dominate the competition.
 We have to WIN!
 Never mind the fact that we are more effective with success-seeking than failure avoiding tactics and that competition can actually decrease our intrinsic motivations.

 So, this holiday season, I encourage you all to stop and reflect on what to be grateful for in your day-to-day marketing tasks.
 To help you get started I’ve assembled the following.

 10 Things for Digital Marketers to be Grateful For